ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/windows-iis.md

 ### <strong>5.
 Enable cacert.pem File in PHP Configuration File</strong>

-- [Click here](https://www.faveohelpdesk.com/user-manual/windows_installation/pem_file.zip)  to download *cacaert.pem* file.
+-   <a href="https://www.faveohelpdesk.com/user-manual/windows_installation/pem_file.zip)" target="_blank" rel="noopener">Click Here</a> to download *cacaert.pem* file.
 This is required to avoid the “cURL 60 error” which is one of the Probes that Faveo checks.
 - Extract the *cacert.pem* file and copy it to *C:\php7.3* path.
 - Edit the *php.ini* located in *C:\php7.3*, Uncomment *curl.cainfo* and add the location of cacert.pem to it as below: